neam/dna-project-base-stateless-file-management/README.md

 `PUBLIC_FILES_S3_REGION` - The region of the S3 bucket

+`PUBLIC_FILES_S3_PATH` - Directory within amazon S3 bucket where publicly shared files are to be stored (Example: "/files".
+Use "/" or leave empty if the whole bucket is reserved for storing files)

+`PUBLIC_FILES_S3_HTTP_HOST` - Hostname to where the bucket is available via http and https (Defaults to the bucket name with 's3://' stripped off from the beginning)

 `PUBLIC_FILE_UPLOADERS_ACCESS_KEY` - Amazon S3 access key for access to the above bucket

 `PUBLIC_FILE_UPLOADERS_SECRET` - Amazon S3 access secret for access to the above bucket